MDCTNet-Demo/MDCTNet-Demo.github.io/index.md

-# MDCNet: A Hybrid Approach to Neural Audio Coding
+# MDCTNet: A Hybrid Approach to Neural Audio Coding

 This is a demonstration page for the paper "MDCTNet: a Hybrid Approach to Neural Audio Coding"